19 April 2025

 For many, the warning lights were not bright enough to outshine the heroic glow.
 Paul’s doubts and fears were read as hurdles on the way to triumph, not as structural alarms.
 The satisfactions of victory, mastery, and destiny swept aside the shadows or recast them as tests to be passed.

-The icon was forged, which made Dune Messiah necessary.
+The icon was forged, which made Dune Messiah necessary to tear it down.

 the myth of paul Atredies being a hero